Frequently Asked Questions

 You will be asked to complete one survey, online or through the mail, at least every three years until 2068.

-If you move or change duty stations, obtain a new email address, or need to update your name, we ask that you contact us via email or phone to let us know your new contact information.
+If you move, change duty stations, obtain a new email address, or update your name, please contact us so we can update your information.

 Phone: 1 (888) 942-5222